-Recognition and accreditation of vocational scopes of practice
+Recognition of vocational scopes of practice

 The Health Practitioners Competence Assurance Act 2003 (HPCAA) requires us to specify the scopes of practice within which doctors are permitted to practice, and to describe and define the boundaries of each.